mem48/geocompr/main.md

 If you are not a regular R user, we recommend that you familiarize yourself with the language before proceeding with this chapter.
 You can do so using resources such as @gillespie_efficient_2016, @grolemund_r_2016 as well as online interactive guides such as [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r).
 We recommend organising your work as you learn, for example with the help of an RStudio '[project](https://csgillespie.github.io/efficientR/set-up.html#project-management)' called `geocomp-learning` or similar and a new script for each chapter.
-The code you type to help learn the content of this chapter, for example, could be placed in script called `chapter-02.R`.
+The code you type to help learn the content of this chapter, for example, could be placed in a script called `chapter-02.R`.
 Everyone learns in a different way so it is important that you structure your code in a way that makes sense to you and that you avoid copy-pasting to get used to typing code.
 <!-- Another option is to use the RStudio project provided in the root directory of the [`geocompr`](https://github.com/Robinlovelace/geocompr) GitHub repository. -->
 <!-- This will make it easier to run this book's worked examples on your computer. -->